-The DB Combos 12 Week Program taskes all the old excuses and throws them out the window!
+The DB Conditioning 12 Week Program takes all the old excuses and throws them out the window!

 All you need are a pair of adjustable dumbbells, a 5 X 5 foot space and less than 2 1/2 hours per week to see great results with this program.

-Now you have a choice…12 weeks from now you will experience one of two things:
+With the DB Conditioning Program you now have a choice.
+12 weeks from now you will experience one of two things:

-- You will either be in the best riding shape of your life, smiling as your riding partners look on in disbelief as you ride like a bat out of hell and whisper about how you managed to get into such great shape so quickly.
+1) You will either be in the best riding shape of your life, smiling as your riding partners look on in disbelief as you ride like a bat out of hell and whisper about how you managed to get into such great shape so quickly or

-For only $67 $37 the MTB 12 Week DB Combos Program will guarantee you’ll experience the first scenario and never have to experience the second one again.
+The MTB 12 Week DB Conditioning Program will guarantee you’ll experience the first scenario and never have to experience the second one again.

-If you’re not happy with your current level of riding and confidence and if you’re serious about dramatically increasing your endurance and speed on the trail then you’re in the right place and I strongly recommend that you take advantage of this opportunity today by clicking on the Order Now link below.
+If you’re not happy with your current level of riding and confidence and if you’re serious about dramatically increasing your endurance and speed on the trail then this is the workout you’ve been looking for.

 Since 2005, MTB Strength Training Systems has been providing cutting edge training programs designed for the unique demands of mountain biking.
 I’ve trained 3 national champions and worked with Aaron Gwin for the first 3 years of his career, helping him win 2 National DH Championships and become the first American to podium at a World Cup DH race in many, many years.
 I’ve also worked with Yeti Cycles/ Fox Racing Shox team, giving me a unique perspective on what it takes to design a truly effective mountain bike specific program.